 Laganas Travel Guide

-Laganas abounds with shops for holidaymakers to enjoy browsing through, from grocery stores where self-caterers can find all they require (including favourite British brands) to hundreds of souvenir shops that line the main street.
+Visitors will find everything from grocery stores to hundreds of souvenir shops.
 Good buys include jewellery, leather goods, designer clothing and local crafts.
-Don't miss out on the delicious fresh bread and sweet pastries from local bakeries.
+The fresh bread and sweet pastries from local bakeries are particularly good.

-On summer nights Laganas seethes with party people and holidaymakers filling up the numerous bars and clubs.
-Reputable DJ's spin all the popular R&B and hip-hop tracks from late night through to the small hours and beyond.
-Dance clubs, British pubs, cocktail bars and karaoke bars are all available in quantity.
+Laganas is packed with party people on summer nights.
+Reputable DJ's are frequent visitors and play through to the small hours and beyond.
+Dance clubs, pubs, cocktail bars and karaoke bars are all part of the experience.